 “We don’t breed Crossbred to Crossbred,” said Pitts, who maintains one of the few pure American packs in the country for the Potomac Hunt (MD).
 “We breed an American hound to an English hound or to a Penn-Marydel as an outcross.
 We keep just two or three puppies, and we breed to the best one.”

 Pitts breeds successive generations of his selected Crossbreds back to American hounds until the litters can be registered in the American Stud Book.
-American hound breeders need to outcross in order to maintain hybrid vigor, because the gene pool of American hounds is small.To read more, a subscription is needed: Click here to subscribe
+American hound breeders need to outcross in order to maintain hybrid vigor, because the gene pool of American hounds is small.To read more, a subscription is required.
+Log in or click here to subscribe.